HelikarLab/ode-app/README.md

 ## Development

-Follow the below instructions to get the app up and running:
+Follow the instructions below to get the app up and running in development:

 - You need Node & Yarn to run this application.
 Download them here - [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com).
 Further you also need a server of a postgresql database running.
 Learn more about postgresql [here](https://www.postgresql.org/).